geudde/attic-chest/pages/04.season-3/22.meeting-43/05.music/docs.md

 > To a lady who fancied she would sing better, could she pacify the palpitation of her heart.
 >
-> Partly written during the performance of Mrs Stuart’s Comala at H. Hinckley’s Upper Guilford St 14 May 1811 by J. H.
+> Partly written during the performance of Mrs Stuart’s _Comala_ at H. Hinckley’s, Upper Guilford St, 14 May 1811 by J. H.

 &emsp;Ah could my panting heart be still,
 And fluttering nerves obey my will!